SiobhanP1/art-shop-ecommerce-store/README.md

 ### Deployment

-* Heroku was used to deploy the program.
+* Heroku was used to deploy the application.
-* GUNICORN

 #### Data / Relational Database